idanNtal/idanNtal/README.md

     Hi there 👋
     My Name is Idan Tal.

 - 🔭 I’m currently studying at Sela College
-- 🌱 I’m currently learning for software developer
+- 🌱 Learning for software developer